gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/README.md

 You can also spot some amount of code duplication there.

 Another approach would be to use `Regex` class which is readily available in .NET.
-But that would destroy the expressiveness of string manipulation functions like `Equals`.
+But that might destroy the expressiveness of string manipulation functions like `Equals`.
-And even more than that.
 If a string function takes a `StringComparison` parameter then it may become a significant challenge to reliably refactor it to `Regex` implementation.
-It would quickly go beyond the trivial.
-Surely not something you put into words "mechanical refactoring" and "quick change".

 That's why `Gapotchenko.FX.Text` module provides a set of so called regex trampoline functions.
 They look exactly like `Equals`, `StartsWith`, `EndsWith`, `IndexOf` but work on regex patterns instead of raw strings.
-They also end with `Regex` suffix in their names, so `Equals` has `EqualsRegex` companion, `StartsWith` has `StartsWithRegex` and so on.
+They also end with `Regex` suffix in their names, so `Equals` becomes `EqualsRegex`, `StartsWith` becomes `StartsWithRegex` and so on.

 This is how a regex trampoline can be used for the given sample to meet the new requirements by a one-line change: